gallazzo/TicTacToe/README.md

     cmake .
     sudo make install

-After you have to make the Raylib library:
+Then, you have to make the Raylib library:

     git clone https://github.com/raysan5/raylib.git raylib
     cd raylib/src/